 Appendix: Part 2

-Modeling of high RI Polymers
+Modeling of high refractive index polymers

-As explained in the previous section, RI of a material can be obtained from quantum chemical modeling.
-Using various quantum chemical methods RI of various materials [2-8].
-Recently, RI of organic polymers is also being determined by these methods [9-11].
-It is fairly easy to calculate RI once the dynamic molecular polarizability of the material is determined.
-However, it is quite a difficult task to determine dynamic polarizabilities of polymers because it involves solving the time dependent Schrodinger equation and scanning through full range of wavelength.
-Few recent studies have determined the dependence of polarizability of polymers on the wavelength [12, 13].
-Some more recent studies on organic polymers have been listed in the table 1, shown along with method of calculation.
-It can be seen that different quantum chemical methods have been used to determine the RI of polymers.
+As explained in the previous section, the RI value of a material is connected to the electric polarizability and can thus be obtained from quantum chemical linear response calculations.
+An array of electronic structure methods has been used to determine the RI of various materials [2-8], including organic polymers [9-11].
+A selection of representative studies have been listed in Table 1, and the different modeling approaches have been highlighted.

+It is fairly easy to calculate the RI value given the dynamic molecular polarizability (and the number density) of a material using the Lorentz-Lorentz equation.
+However, it is generally quite challenging to determine the necessary dynamic polarizability, as it formally involves solving the time-dependent Schrödinger equation and/or scanning through the range of relevant frequencies.
+Consequently, relatively few studies have considered the polarizability dispersion of organic polymers [12, 13].